Season 1, Episode 1: Pilot12 September 1994

 28 February 1996

 Charlie reacts negatively when Kathleen decides on her own to enter the other half of his life, mainly the family, rejecting even a Hawaiian family holiday offer.
 When he declares he can't fully love her, that brings her close to suicide.
-Bailey can cope ever less with Sarah's flirtatious attitude on stage and with her band mates, increasing the train on their relationship.
-Tired of Julia's pointless moping, Charlie sends her back to school.
-Justin drags her trough classes, but she runs the last period, pretending to Justin she'll spend the weekend with Charlie at Lake Tahoo and vice-versa, while she surprises Griffin in New Orléans.
+Bailey can cope ever less with Sarah's flirtatious attitude on stage and with her band mates, increasing the strain on their relationship.
+Worried about Julia's despondence, Charlie sends her back to school.
+Justin drags her through classes, but she runs the last period, pretending to Justin she'll spend the weekend with Charlie at Lake Taho and vice-versa, while she surprises Griffin in New Orléans.
 He dodges military academy to spend time with her, which only confuses him further.

 20 March 1996